 If a person has APL, their bone marrow overproduces an underdeveloped form of white blood cells known as promyelocytes.
 These promyelocytes build up inside the bone marrow, leading to an underproduction of healthy white blood cells.

 A person who has APL may experience various symptoms, including:

 - a pale complexion due to anemia, which may not be apparent in people with darker skin

-- signs of bleeding due to low platelet levels, such as bruising, prolonged bleeding, or tiny discolored spots on the skin
+- signs of bleeding due to low platelet levels, such as bruising, prolonged bleeding, or petechiae, which are tiny discolored spots on the skin

 - mild fever